How Affordable is Trenchless Pipe Repair vs Traditional Repair?

 When doing repairs for commercial sewer & water pipes, the act of trenching can be extremely disruptive to business operations, blocking off sidewalks, driveways, or signage.
 If the project drags on for longer than expected, it could result in lost productivity and make it difficult to conduct business altogether.

-Trenchless technologies can bypass these costs because they’re minimally invasive.
-There’s no need to rip up landscaping and sidewalks and these repairs are also completed in as little as a day, resulting in less disruption to businesses.
+Trenchless sewer pipe repair technologies can bypass these costs because they’re minimally invasive.
+There’s no need to rip up landscaping and sidewalks and a trenchless sewer repair can also be completed in as little as a day, resulting in less disruption to businesses.

 Taken as a whole, then, trenchless techniques are generally a faster, more cost-effective solution for most residential and commercial pipe repair projects.
-And since trenchless repairs have an average expected lifespan of 50 years, they can provide lasting peace of mind.
+And since trenchless sewer pipe repairs have an average expected lifespan of 50 years, they can provide lasting peace of mind when it comes to your sewer pipes.